trolund/trolund.github.io/_posts/master-thesis.md

 These techniques were carefully examined to determine their effectiveness in improving the performance and size of the executables.

+## Running and debugging HyggeWasm programs

+To allow me to debug the produced wasm programs a small web application that allows for loading executables into the browser was made.
+This integrates with the browsers development tools so the user can step trough lines and debug code.
+The application was given the name *The Learning and Development tool*.

+### Video showing the experience of using the tool

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/JA5gnlhKDXc?si=tr-jklkYn1kAyo8t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Conclusion

 The HyggeWasm compiler represents a significant advancement in the field of WebAssembly code generation.
 By supporting a comprehensive set of language features, offering innovative memory management modes, providing flexible system interfaces, and implementing effective optimization techniques, HyggeWasm paves the way for more efficient and versatile WebAssembly applications.